jamesmcginnis/crab-camera-card/info.md

 A scrollable camera card for Home Assistant.
 Display all your cameras in a horizontal strip — tap to view a full live feed, long-press for the native HA dialog.

+> **Designed for the [Home Assistant Ring integration](https://www.home-assistant.io/integrations/ring/).** The card is built and tested around Ring's camera entity naming conventions and automatically pairs each camera with its last recording image and last activity timestamp.
+It will work with other camera integrations but Ring is the primary supported integration.

 ---

 ## Installation via HACS